pabloum/MazeResolver/README.md

 2. Recursive Algorithm
 3. Treamaux Algorithm.

 Four out of those 4 algorithms were algorithms I found after googling Maze Theory.
 The algorithm named Direction Algorithm was created by me.
+This is proof that I am capable of creating algorithms on my own, but also I am dedicated enough to read documentation and be wise enough to not re-invent the wheel.

 The person that executes the code can choose which algorithm to use simply by going to the class `PlayGame` and editing line `20` with the name of the algorithm that you want to use.